The LifeCard: A Credit Card Sized, Folding Pistol

 Caliber: The .22 LR is an underpowered cartridge for a handgun and is not generally believed to offer enough penetration or wounding capacity to deliver reliable wounds for rapid incapacitation.
 That doesn’t mean that the .22 can’t work, rather that it is far less reliable than other rounds such as the 9mm and .38 Special.

 Capacity: One.
 Handgun rounds are relatively underpowered for the purposes of rapidly incapacitating an attacker.
-Often multiple rounds delivered to vital areas are needed to quickly make a determined aggressor cease his assault.
+Often multiple rounds delivered to vital areas are needed to quickly make a determined aggressor cease his attack.
 Shooting one round and then reloading is not a realistic option in most circumstances.

 Ease of Use: The gun must be unfolded to be used.
 Only then can it be loaded.
 According to the company, the gun should not be carried loaded.
 Page 6 of the user’s manual specifically states “Do not carry the pistol with a live cartridge in the chamber.”
 That means you will have to tip up the barrel, get one of the small cartridges out of the gun’s storage compartment and drop it into the chamber before you can use the gun.
 Even if that was not a painfully slow process, you also have to factor in your body alarm response (aka: fight or flight response), which will rob you of fine motor skills just when you need them most.